-That means 1 Diem dollar is equal to 1 US Dollar, and when the value of USD fluctuates, so will that of Diem.
 As a result, Diem is a lot more stable than some other forms of cryptocurrency.
 The value of a Diem Dollar won’t fluctuate wildly in value like Bitcoin, it will only fluctuate in value in relation to the dollar.

 That means someone in Kenya can send someone in Belarus one Diem Dollar and its value will remain the same regardless of the local exchange value ––– plus, no added transnational transaction fees.

 So far, Diem has only launched one coin pegged to the US Dollar.
 But in the future, the Diem Association is planning on launching other local Diem Dollars that are backed by other currencies like the European Euro or the British Pound.